VivoKey/NFCSignatureSample/README.md

 ## Get your own API Key

 The code contains a test API key, but you should be testing with your own key.
-Get your API from [VivoKey API](https://vivokey.com/api).
+Get your own API key from [VivoKey API](https://vivokey.com/api).

 ## How It Works